Things To Do In Dubai

 You should visit the glittering souk even if you don’t plan on buying anything.
 Walk down the alleys with the glimmer of gold reflecting out of each shop window.

-Besides gold, you will find silver, precious and semi-precious gemstones and breathtakingly beautiful jewelry.
+Besides gold, you will find silver, precious and semi-precious gemstones, and breathtakingly beautiful jewelry.

 This place may feel like a regular marketplace to you, but this was where Dubai begin its incredible growth a few decades ago.
 Best for shopping at cheap rates and to dive into 70s Dubai.